rust-lang/book/src/ch17-06-futures-tasks-threads.md

 We begin by creating an async channel.
 Then we spawn a thread which takes ownership of the sender side of the channel.
 Within the thread, we send the numbers 1 through 10, and sleep for a second in between each.
-Finally, we run a future created with an async block passed to `trpl::run` just like we have throughout the chapter.
-In that future, we await those messages, just like in the other message-passing examples we have seen.
+Finally, we run a future created with an async block passed to `trpl::run` just as we have throughout the chapter.
+In that future, we await those messages, just as in the other message-passing examples we have seen.

 To return to the examples we opened the chapter with: you could imagine running